nakulmitra/java-interview-questions/README.md

 }
 ```

-### How do you restrict a generic class to accept only certain types?
+### How do we restrict a generic class to accept only certain types?

 Use bounded types: